On the scaling limits of weakly asymmetric bridges: Hydrodynamic limit

-The main step in the proof of Theorem \ref{Th:Hydro} is to prove the convergence of the density of particles, starting from a product measure satisfying Assumption \ref{Assumption:IC}.
-Under this assumption and if the process starts from $\iota_N$, then $\rho^N_0$ converges to the deterministic limit $\rho_0(dx)=f(x)dx$.
+The main step in the proof of Theorem \ref{Th:Hydro} is to prove the convergence of the density of particles, starting from a product measure $\iota_N$ satisfying Assumption \ref{Assumption:IC}.
+Notice that if the process starts from $\iota_N$, then $\rho^N_0$ converges to the deterministic limit $\rho_0(dx)=f(x)dx$.